 Historical recordings of the name Cristin include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include Christian, Cristian, McChristian, McChristianston and others.

 Early Notables of the Cristin family (pre 1700)

-More information is included under the topic Early Cristin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Cristin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cristin family to Ireland